-Romero’s Elegy is a 21 -minute film which was shot in Pittsburgh in 1963 with Richard playing one of the antagonists.
-It was intended to add music and poetry to it.
-It was never finished!
-Richard in 2020 wrote this poem/narration that you will experience tonight.
+Romero’s Elegy is a 21 -minute film shot in Pittsburgh in 1963.
+Richard Ricci plays one of the antagonists.
+Shot without sound or dialogue, the original intention was to add music and poetry to it.
+But it was never finished.
+In 2020, Ricci wrote the poem that has been added to the piece.
 Richard passed away 4 days after he submitted the piece, which he worked on for nine months.
-Terry Alexander speaks Richard’s words beautifully!
+The restoration team then hired Terry Alexander to narrate the poem.

 SUBSCRIBE TO OUR NEWSLETTER.